 The model below shows how the existing Hadyard Hill has been designed to be partially screened by surrounding hills while Craiginmoddie has clearly not.
 It is visible for miles around in every direction.

-If you can put your objection into your own words or add any additional points it would make your representation more powerful (you don’t have to use all the points below).
+You can still object, citing the reasons below or in your own words or add any additional points it would make your representation more powerful (you don’t have to use all the points below).

 The Proposal is contrary to South Ayrshire Council policy, National policy and NatureScot policy and guidance.